ghl3/Jest/doc/intro.md

 Note, of course, that any side effects executed in a lazy for loop (such as printing) won't happen until the lazy sequence is realized (which may never happen).

+## Scope

+Variables declared in Jest are global unless they are declared in a let expression:

+    let(val x=0) {
+        x + 10;
+    }

+Let expressions are indeed expressions and will evaluate to the value of the last line in the block.
+One can declare multiple variables in a let expression.
+Each variable declared in the let expression has scope only until the end of the let expression's block.
+Variables declared in the let expression will shadow any earlier declared variables.

+    val x = 100;
+    val res = let(val x=10; val y=20) {
+        x+y;
+    }

+	println(res);

+	// Prints 30 (not 120)

 ## Comments

 Jest uses c-style comments